What is grief?

 At the top of this page, you can download a FREE E-copy of The Guide to Loss Book – 61 tips to help you with your grief.

 You can also order copies of the Grief Recovery Method Handbook, The Grief Recovery Handbook for Pet Loss, Moving On – Dump Your Relationship Baggage And Make Room For The Love Of Your Life and Moving Beyond Loss.
 All books are written by Russell Friedman and John W James.

 Courses for individuals or groups

-I run courses for small groups which last for 8 weeks of one 2hour session a week.
+I run courses for small groups which last for 8 weeks of one 2 x hour session a week.

-Courses for individuals on a one to one basis are for 7 weeks of one 2hour session a week.
+Courses for individuals on a one-to-one basis are for 7 weeks of one 2 x hour session a week.